richardbiely/gaia-ecs/README.md

 [Roguelike](https://github.com/richardbiely/gaia-ecs/tree/main/src/examples/example_roguelike)|Roguelike game putting all parts of the framework to use and represents a complex example of how everything would be used in practice.
 It is work-in-progress and changes and evolves with the project.

 ## Benchmarks
-To be able to reason about the project's performance benchmarks and prevent regressions benchmarks were created.
+To be able to reason about the project's performance benchmarks and prevent regression benchmarks were created.

 Benchmarking relies on a modified [picobench](https://github.com/iboB/picobench).
 It can be controlled via -DGAIA_BUILD_BENCHMARK=ON/OFF when configuring the project (OFF by default).